timescale/docs/getting-started/aggregation.md

 <CaggsTypes />

-In this section, you create a materialized view, transform it into a continuous aggregate, and query it for more information about the trading data.
+In this section, you create a continuous aggregate, and query it for more information about the trading data.

 <!-- Removing the average stock price procedure. --LKB 20230828